theironyard-indy/project-pitches-sept16/pitches/troy-denney-188-designs.md

 ## Why you should help me build this

 If you are unsure of what you would like to build for your final project, I would welcome your help.
-First you would gain valuable experience on the front end by helping to design a consumer website that sells a product.
-Not only does it have to function, it has to be easy for the customer to understand.
+First you would gain valuable experience on the front end by helping to design a consumer website that sells a product that is currently not available for purchase outside of Italy.
+Not only does the website have to function, it has to be easy for the customer to understand.
 Second you will gain experience with something we have yet to touch base on so far at The Iron Yard, using shoify.com as the back end of our site.
 Third, with this experience you will learn how to set up your own e-commerce site.
 One day you might want to set up your own business selling a product, and this project will help with that.
 Fourth, I'm pretty chill to work with.
 Thank you.